ycpcs/cs320-spring2017/labs/lab01.md

 Your Task
 =========

-Use HTML and CSS to create a resume that looks like the following (click for full-size):
+Use HTML and CSS to create your own personal resume, using the following example as a template (click for full-size):

 > <a href="images/lab01/resume.png"><img style="width: 500px;" src="images/lab02/resume.png" /></a>